McCarter Theatre: History

 In the post World War II years, Broadway dropped out-of-town try-outs, so that the theatre could no longer be self-supporting.
 In 1950, Princeton University and the Triangle Club agreed that the university should acquire the building and assume responsibility for its operating costs.
 The season 1960–1961 saw the establishment of a new company producing original work under the artistic direction of Ellis Rabb.
 Actors in the new company included Rosemary Harris, Donald Moffat, Frances Sternhagen, and Edward Asner.

 In 1963, Princeton University transferred its direct operation of McCarter to the McCarter Theatre Company, which was separately incorporated at that time.
 Executive Director Milton Lyon was followed most notably by Arthur Lithgow, Michael Kahn, and, in the role of artistic director, Nagle Jackson and Emily Mann.
 Mann's tenure as Artistic Director was notable for its emphasis on new work with playwrights including Athol Fugard.
 McCarter commissioned the production and premiered the performance of Vanya and Sonia and Masha and Spike by Christopher Durang, which went on to win the 2013 Tony Award for Best Play.

 In the 1990s and early 2000s McCarter underwent major renovations and expansions including construction of a smaller second theater adjacent to the main auditorium (the Roger S. Berlind Theater, named for the Princeton graduate and producer), allowing two productions to be mounted simultaneously.
+The Berlind Theater (completed 2003) was designed by theater architect Hugh Hardy, who as a student had designed sets for productions by Theatre Intime and Triangle Club.

 Artistic Director Sarah Rasmussen was appointed in late 2020; Executive Director Martin Miller joined the theatre in 2023.
 McCarter publicity claims that 100,000 community members participate in the company's work every year, among them 6,000 students.